galaxyproject/galaxy-hub/src/support/missing-history/index.md

 # My History is missing!

-If you were working with an unregistered account, the History could really be now lost to you_.
+If you were working with an unregistered account, the History could really be now lost to you.
 [Get Registered](http://wiki.galaxyproject.org/support/account) before starting again!

 **Find any History in your account**